kanryu/puremongo/README.md

-## MongoJS - a pure JavaScript DataBase
+## PureMongo - a pure JavaScript Implimentation for MongoDB

 ### Questions and Bug Reports